rust-osdev/homepage/content/this-month/2022-08/index.md

 Section names such as `.init` or `.text.bootcode` worked by the way.
 Only my custom name was rejected somehow.
 In the end, I figured out writing `.section .bootcode, "ax"` does the trick.
 The difference is small, but the impact to the object file and final executable of those section flags is big.
-I could fine the answer in the ELF specification.
+I could find the answer in the ELF specification.
 A section needs to be allocatable (`a`-flag) so that it can be properly placed in a LOAD segment/program header.
 The section names `.init` and `.text.*` have this pre-configured but my custom section name `.bootcode` has not.